cfye14/GnCD_CourseProject/README.md

 The raw data for the project were downloaded from this zip folder: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The other file in this repo, CodeBook.md, explains how and why the data frame is shaped and summarized, adds a couple other notes, and includes a table with a summary of each variable.
+CodeBook.md explains how and why the data frame is shaped and summarized, adds a couple other notes, and includes a table with a summary of each variable.